 The Florida A&M University (FAMU) Board of Trustees (BOT) approved the 12-month contract of Interim President Timothy L. Beard, Ph.D.
-Beard, who served as president of Pasco-Hernando State College (PHSC) from 2015 until his retirement in early 2024, began his tenure on August 5, 2024.
+Beard, who served as president of Pasco-Hernando State College (PHSC) from 2015 until his retirement earlier this year, will begin his tenure on August 5.
 He succeeds President Larry Robinson, Ph.D., who served nearly seven years prior to stepping down.
-Dr. Beard will serve until the next University president is selected.
+Dr. Beard will serve until the next university president is selected.
 Dr. Beard earned undergraduate degrees from FAMU and Florida State University (FSU) and a doctoral degree from FSU in 1998 in Rehabilitation Counseling with a focus on Higher Education Administration.
 Two of his daughters and a son-in-law are FAMU alumni.